Future Collider Perspectives on Higgs CP Violation: production at colliders

 Figure~\ref{fig:VBF_distributions} shows the expected event yields for $H(\rightarrow\tau\tau)jj$ at FCC-hh as a function of (a) $\Delta\phi_{jj}$ and (b) as a function of the CP-odd observable produced by a multiclass NN.
 The NN was trained on jet kinematics using both the interference event sample and the SM $Hjj$ event sample.
 It was verified that the inclusion of kinematic information from the di-tau system provides no significant improvement to the NN performance.
 As expected, for both CP-odd observables, the interference contribution is asymmetric around $\Delta\phi_{jj}=0$ and integrates to 0, whereas the pure-SM distribution is symmetric.

+WBF is predominantly sensitive to \OHWtil~in contrast to $H\to ZZ$ discussed in the previous section, and we focus on this interaction in the following.
 The 95\% confidence intervals on the $\cHWtil/\Lambda^2$ Wilson coefficient for the different $pp$ colliders in study are presented in Tab.~\ref{tab:VBF_limits}, using either $\Delta\phi_{jj}$ or $O_{NN}$ for the statistical analysis.
 The expected sensitivities at the LHC are similar to recent constraints by ATLAS on $\cHWtil/\Lambda^2$, set using the same signal process~\cite{ATLAS:2024wfv}.
 They are also in good agreement with previous studies, which investigated the use of the same NN-based observables~\cite{Bhardwaj:2021ujv}.
 The expected sensitivity to the \OHWtil{} operator at FCC-hh is improved by a factor of 20 (100) compared to HL-LHC (LHC).
 Furthermore, this channel provides the best overall sensitivity to the \OHWtil{} operator, when compared to the constraints obtained for other production and decay channels considered at FCC-hh (Secs.~\ref{sec:ppzh}~and~\ref{sec:pph4l}).
 When compared to the constraints obtained for $ZH$ production in the $H\rightarrow b\bar{b}$ decay channel at FCC-ee (Sec.~\ref{sec:eezh}), the constraints on $\cHWtil/\Lambda^2$ are improved by an order of magnitude.